Can I add a driver to my car insurance?

 Here are some common drivers that are added to a policy:

-- Roommate: Roommates may add each other to their policies because they live at the same address.
-You and your roommate could also share a policy for convenience and potential savings.
+Roommates may add each other to their policies because they live at the same address.
+You and your roommate could also share a car insurance policy for convenience and potential savings.
 Learn more about sharing car insurance with roommates.

-- Significant other: Unmarried couples who live together should add each other to their policies or share one policy.
+Unmarried couples who live together should add each other to their policies or share one policy.
 If you don't live together, but your significant other regularly drives your car, then you should add them to your policy.
 Learn more about car insurance for unmarried couples.

-- Spouse: Many insurance companies require married couples who live together to be on the same policy.
+Many insurance companies require married couples who live together to be on the same policy.
 Learn more about adding a spouse to car insurance.

-- If your college student attends school away from home, then they should be added to your policy if they stay with you and drive your car when home on school breaks.
+If your college student attends school away from home, then they should be added to your policy if they stay with you and drive your car when home on school breaks.
 Find out more about car insurance for college students.

-- Friend: If you don't live together, but your friend drives your car regularly, then you should add them to your policy.
+If you don't live together, but your friend drives your car regularly, then you should add them to your policy.
 See more about adding a friend to your car insurance.

 Yes, if the person drives your car regularly, then you should add them to your insurance policy.